Word Meanings - TORPID - Book Publishers vocabulary database

 Pistillate. - DISTILLABLE

-Capable of being distilled; especially, capable of being distilled without chemical change or decomposition; as, alcohol is distillable; olive oil is not distillable. - DISTILLATION
+Capable of being distilled; especially, capable of being distilled without chemical change or decomposition; as, alcohol is distillable; olive oil is not distillable. - MISDESERT

 One who finestills.